Q. Does applying for financial aid affect the admissions decision?

-Q. I am borrowing under the Federal Direct Stafford Student Loan program for the first time at Pitt-Bradford and was told I need to have an Entrance Interview.
+Q. I am borrowing under the Federal Direct Stafford Student Loan program for the first time at Pitt-Bradford and was told I need to do Entrance Counseling.
 What is it and why do I need one?

-A. The U.S. Department of Education requires you to participate in an entrance interview before you receive your Federal Direct Stafford Loan funds.
-During the interview, you will be advised of your rights and responsibilities as a student borrower.
-You can complete your entrance interview online by clicking on Federal Direct Stafford Entrance Counseling.
+A. The U.S. Department of Education requires you to participate in entrance counseling before you receive your Federal Direct Stafford Loan funds.
+During the counseling session, you will be advised of your rights and responsibilities as a student borrower.
+You can complete your entrance counseling online by clicking on Federal Direct Stafford Entrance Counseling.
 Please be sure to complete all of it.

 Q. If my loan application is part of the FAFSA process, what is a promissory note and why do I have to sign it?

-A. A promissory note is a legal document that you sign, which includes the terms and conditions of your loan.
+A. A Master Promissory Note (MPN) is a legal document that you sign, which includes the terms and conditions of your loan.
 In general, it is your promise to pay back your loans.

 Q. I received my loan funds, but the amount disbursed was less than the amount approved.
 Why?

-A. Federal Direct Stafford Loan charge fees for originating your loan.
-These fees are then subtracted from the amount you receive.
-For example, if you are approved for a $1,732.50 loan that charges 1% in fees, you will receive $1,697.50, which will be applied to your University account.
+A. Federal Direct Stafford Loans subtract origination fees from the amount of each loan.
+For example, if you are approved for a $2,000 loan that charges 1% in fees, you will receive $1,980, which will be applied to your University account.
 Note, origination fees for Federal Direct Stafford Loans are 1.072% and Federal Direct Parent PLUS loans are 4.288% currently.

 Q. My loan is certified and approved.
 When will the funds be disbursed?

 A. The Federal Direct Stafford Loan and Federal Direct Parent PLUS Loan are disbursed in two equal amounts, at the beginning and middle of the loan period, unless circumstances warrant otherwise.
 Alternative Loans will disburse once final disclosures are completed with the lender and the waiting period is over.
 This period is at the discretion of the lender.